 Can you tell a person is bisexual just by looking at them?

 No, you can’t.
-Bisexuals come in all shapes, all colors, and all sizes.
-Many bis fit traditional norms and read as “straight,” while many set off people’s “gaydar” across the room.
+Bi people come in all shapes, all colors, and all sizes.
+Many bis fit in with cultural norms and read as “straight,” while many set off people’s “gaydar” across the room.
 If we fit people’s expectations of a straight person, most people assume – incorrectly – that we are straight.
 If we fit people’s expectations of gay/lesbian, most people assume – incorrectly – that we are homosexual.
 On top of that, people usually label us according to our current partners which, unless we happen to be poly and walking down the street with a man and a woman at the same time, also leads others to label us incorrectly.
-The bisexual equality movement has long had to fight for bi visibility.
-Although bis are the largest group under the LGBT umbrella, it is still common for people to question whether we even exist.
-It’s not that the doubters are bad people, most honestly just don’t realize that they already know bi people.
-Even many bisexuals don’t realize how many other bis they already know!
-All this would be a harmless intellectual exercise, except that lack of visibility and mislabeling has negative consequences for our community such as leaving us cut out of LGBT-oriented outreach, and leaving bi people feeling isolated and alone.
-For this reason, the bi activists designated September 23rd as Bi Visibility Day in 1999.
-Since then, the commemorations around September 23rd have grown bigger and bigger and spread across the globe.

 Want to respond to this question?
 Sign up